 - Where relevant, examine outdated dress codes.

-- Make it possible for employees to have flexible working hours and offer part-time employees the chance to take on bigger responsibilities.
-Look into job-sharing between two part-time employees.
+- Flexible working hours should be possible for employees, and part-time employees should be offered the chance to take on bigger responsibilities.
+Consider job-sharing between two part-time employees.

 - Carrying out blind performance reviews to eliminate unconscious bias from this process.

-- Establishing a mentorship program with the explicit goal of allowing talented and ambitious women to become leaders within your company.
+- Establish a mentorship program to allow talented and ambitious women to become leaders within your company.

-- Where relevant (and it may be, in more cases than you’d think at first sight), brainstorming ways to ensure your company better serves female customers, clients, and investors.
+- Where relevant (and it may be, in more cases than you’d think at first sight), brainstorm ways to ensure your company better serves female customers, clients, and investors.

 In implementing positive steps toward greater gender equality in the workplace, companies can use outside consultants and, increasingly, AI-based technology that analyzes inequalities.

-By creating an environment in which female employees can speak up about the steps that would help them thrive and are also actively empowered, your workforce will keep the ideas flooding in.
+By creating an environment where female employees can speak up about the steps that would help them thrive and are actively empowered, your workforce will keep the ideas flooding in.

 Related Resources